tammytdo/Sp2018-Accelerated/notes_for_class/source/session10.rst

 End of Quarter:
 ===============

-We will review PRs through Sunday.
+We will review PRs through Monday.